mootools/mootools-core/Docs/Element/Element.md

 ### Notes:

--  If the corresponding accessor doesn't exist in the [Element.Properties][] Hash, the result of [Element:getProperty][] on the property passed in is returned.
+-  If the corresponding accessor doesn't exist in the [Element.Properties][] Object, the result of [Element:getProperty][] on the property passed in is returned.

 ### See Also: